agairola/cissp/Domain-7/preventing-and-monitoring-incidents.md

 Note: Incident response does not include a counterattack against the attacker, as most of the time its illegal and plus attacker would be spoofing identity behind a innocent user.

+#### Detection

+Common technique to detect potential threats are:

+* Intrusion detection and prevention systems - Alert admins
+* Anti-malware software
+* Many automated tools regularly scan audit logs looking for predefined events, such as the use of special privileges
+* End user report an event